Pilot (30 Rock): Plot

-The pilot begins with Liz Lemon (Tina Fey), the head writer of the television series The Girlie Show, attempting to buy a hot dog before work.
+Liz Lemon (Tina Fey), the head writer of the television series The Girlie Show, attempts to buy a hot dog before work.
 After a fellow commuter tries to jump the queue, Liz buys $150 worth of hot dogs and distributes them to random passersby and colleagues.
 When she arrives at work, she is embarrassed when she is forced by Kenneth (Jack McBrayer), the naïve NBC page who conducts tours around 30 Rock, to introduce herself to a group of The Girlie Show fans.

 Liz and her producer Pete Hornberger (Scott Adsit) meet with The Girlie Show's new network executive Jack Donaghy (Alec Baldwin).
 Jack tells Liz and Pete that he has been sent to 30 Rock to retool The Girlie Show.
 After he inadvertently insults her, Liz takes an initial dislike to Jack.
 Jack asks Liz to hire Tracy Jordan (Tracy Morgan), star of the film Honky Grandma Be Trippin', as part of the cast – in order to bring male viewers between 18-49 to the show.
 Liz is skeptical, as Tracy has a history of problematic behavior.
 In comparison to Liz, Jenna Maroney (Jane Krakowski), the narcissistic star of The Girlie Show, takes to Jack upon their first meeting.
 She begins to worry when she hears that Tracy may become the new star of the show.

 Against her own judgment, Liz meets Tracy at a restaurant, but when Tracy discovers that he does not like the food, they go to another restaurant.
 While Liz tries to convince Tracy not to join The Girlie Show, he discusses conspiracy theories.
 After the meeting, Tracy offers to take Liz back to the studio, but he makes a detour to a strip club in the Bronx.
 While trying to get home, Liz learns that Jack fired Pete earlier that day.
 Tracy and Liz arrive at the studio halfway through the live broadcast of the show.
 Liz sends Tracy out on stage to talk off the last bit of the show, much to The Girlie Show studio audience's delight and Jenna's shock.
 Backstage, Liz forces Jack to rehire Pete and to promise to guarantee Jenna's job security.